Discovery-led project re-designing subscription experience for new user behaviour patterns.

 Initial small-group testing revealed that 3/5 customers would consider Lyka's offering but pricing is still a key barrier.

-These results show a 40% increase in customer engagement and conversion, emphasizing the strengthened value perception of Lyka’s product.
+These results show a 40% increase in customer engagement and conversion and 50% decrease in subscription drop off, emphasizing the strengthened value perception of Lyka’s product.
 However, they also reveal the challenge of introducing a premium product to a price-sensitive market.

 Next steps